tweag/nickel/rfcs/001-overriding.md

 ### Semantics

-Now that we defined merge trees, we need to extract a potential merge fonction from it:
+Now that we defined merge trees, we need to extract a potential merge function from it:

 ```text